tfsaggregator/aggregator-docs/content/docs/v3/_index.md

 - deployment and configuration of Web Service was too complex for most users;
 - both the Plugin and the Service rely heavily on TFS Object Model which is [deprecated](https://docs.microsoft.com/en-us/azure/devops/integrate/concepts/wit-client-om-deprecation).

-The main scenario for Aggregator (3.x) is supporting Azure DevOps and cloud scenario.
+The main scenario for Aggregator (3.x) is to support Azure DevOps Services and Azure.
 In the future, we might support the on-premise scenario to permit replacement of the Server Plugin.